brendena/hassio-addons/google_sheets/README.md

 First you have to create a spread sheet that you want your information to be added to and then share it with the service you just created.

 Inside of your googleDriveCredentials.json there should a email.
-It is this email that you want to share your spreedsheet with.
+It is this email that you want to share your spreadsheet with.

 ## 3 You want to go the hass.io and configer app
 ![alt text](./ConfigExample.png)